Fetterman Fight: Red Cloud's perspective

-According to Charles Alexander Eastman, in 1866, the Indian's discomfort with the white man had peaked.
+According to Charles Eastman, in 1866 the Indian's discomfort with the white man had peaked.
 Red Cloud was determined to face any odds rather than bow down.
 “Hear ye, Dakotas!” he exclaimed.
 “When the Great Father at Washington sent us his chief soldier [General Harney] to ask for a path through our hunting grounds, a way for his iron road to the mountains and the western sea, we were told that they wished merely to pass through our country, not to tarry among us, but to seek for gold in the far west.
 Our old chiefs thought to show their friendship and good will, when they allowed this dangerous snake in our midst.
 They promised to protect the wayfarers.
 Yet before the ashes of the council fire are cold, the Great Father is building his forts among us.
 You have heard the sound of the white soldier’s ax upon the Little Piney.
 His presence here is an insult and a threat.
 It is an insult to the spirits of our ancestors.
 Are we then to give up their sacred graves to be plowed for corn?
 Dakotas, I am for war!”

 Less than seven days after that speech, the Sioux went to Fort Phil Kearny, the new sentinel of the Bozeman Trail.
 A grand attack had been planned with care and nearly every well-known Sioux chief had agreed to strike the invaders.
 Crazy Horse was put in charge of the attack, while the older men acted as councilors.
 They experienced great success; in less than half an hour, they had defeated nearly 100 men under Captain Fetterman, who had been cleverly drawn out of the fort by a ruse.